BryanAim/Professionals-Booking/heath_doc/docs/client.md

 ## The main services a client avail:

-- `Visit multiple service_provider, get emargency information of a service_provider, and also gets professional information.`
+- `Visit multiple professional_service, get emargency information of a professional_service, and also gets professional information.`
 - `Search departmant`
 - `Book professional appointment`
 - `Search Professional `